w3c/threat-model-web/index.md

 * **Browser Kernel**: This component interacts with the operating system, manages persistent resources like the cookie and password databases, and handles window management, the location bar, network stack, SSL/TLS, download manager, and clipboard.
 The Browser Kernel is also responsible for managing multiple instances of the Rendering Engine and implements a security policy for how sandboxed rendering engines can interact with the operating system.
 * **Rendering Engine**: is an essential component in the browser ecosystem.
 They convert data, such as HTML and images, often in combination with CSS, into a graphical format for presentation to the user on the screen.
 There are also non-HTML document types (e.g., plaintext files, bitmap images, audio and video, XML-based documents, SVG...)
 * **Browser Extensions**: Third-party creators develop Browser Extensions to enhance browser functionality by adding diverse features.
 They enable users to customize and improve their browsing experiences.
-* **Browser Plugins** are code bridges linking external code libraries or applications to a browser.
-Their installation adds new code to the browser, allowing it to access external application code and support formats that are not natively handled, thereby increasing browser capabilities.
-Examples include Adobe Flash, multi-vendor Java, or Microsoft Silverlight.
-Plugins differ from extensions.
 * **Storage** Browsers offer various mechanisms for storing data locally on a user's device, which vary in lifetime and capacity.
   - **Cookies** are small files (up to 4KB) sent with each HTTP request to the server to manage sessions, track users, and personalize them.
 The **Cookie Jar** is the browser's local database for storing cookie information.
   - **localStorage** allows for the persistent storage of key-value pairs accessible within the same origin, often used for non-sensitive data like user preferences or themes.